 Dr. Grace Kao began working as Assistant Professor of Religious Studies and Women’s Studies at Virginia Tech after completing her doctorate.
 Her transition to full-time work was greatly aided by the mentorship of her senior colleague, Elizabeth Struthers Malbon–the person who not coincidentally also nominated her to win a 2007-2008 College of Liberal Arts and Human Sciences (CLAHS) Certificate of Teaching Excellence.

-In those formative years of professional and personal development, Dr. Kao came to identify explicitly as a feminist and straight ally to the LGBTQIA community in ways that she hadn’t before, became an active member of two churches (Grace Episcopal Church in Georgetown and Blacksburg Presbyterian Church (PCUSA), and also gave birth to her and her husband’s first son.
+In those formative years of professional development and personal growth, Dr. Kao came to identify explicitly as a feminist and straight ally to the LGBTQIA community in ways that she hadn’t before, became an active member of two churches (Grace Episcopal Church in Georgetown and Blacksburg Presbyterian Church (PCUSA), and also gave birth to her and her husband’s first son.
 Tragically, along with her colleagues and students, she also lived through a horrific life-changing experience: the shootings of April 16, 2007 that claimed 33 lives.

 After six years of working at Virginia Tech, Dr. Kao accepted a position in 2009 as Associate Professor of Ethics at Claremont School of Theology and Associate Professor of Religion at Claremont Graduate University.
-She now works exclusively with graduate students and also co-directs the Center for Sexuality, Gender, and Religion at CST.
+She now works exclusively with graduate students and co-directs the Center for Sexuality, Gender, and Religion at CST.

 She gave birth to her second son during her first year on the job.
 In 2010-2011, she received CST’s first ever Faculty Teaching Award by vote from the student body.
 The following year, Dr. Kao published her first book, Grounding Human Rights in a Pluralist World (Georgetown University Press, 2011).
-A few months later, she became the first woman of Asian American heritage to receive tenure at her institution.
+A few months later, she became the first Asian American woman to receive tenure at her institution.
 In 2015, she co-edited (with Ilsup Ahn) a volume on Asian American Christian Ethics (Baylor University Press)–the first book in the subfield that her colleagues and her inaugurated.

 * * * * *